doctorOb/dompy/README.md

 Javascript DOM objects in python.
 Parse html like you would in the browser.

-The goal is to implement [XML Nodes](http://www.w3schools.com/dom/dom_nodes.asp) in Python.
+The goal is to implement [XML DOM Elements](http://www.w3schools.com/dom/dom_element.asp) in Python.

 BeautifulSoup is a wonderfully robust library for parsing html, and navigating the document tree.
 However, I found it unpleasent to work with.
 As someone who's used to manipulating DOM elements in javascript, I wanted the ability to do the same thing in python.